Donate the Easy Way – Rotary of Lynnwood

 “Dedicated truck?
 You’ve got it.
 This Wednesday?
 No problem.
 Furniture inside the house?
 We’re on it.”

-But the driver says, “That’s a sofa bed.
+They arrive.
+Then the driver says, “That’s a sofa bed.
 You didn’t say you had a sofa bed.”

 “No. No one asked me if there was sofa bed.
 Am I supposed to tell you everything that I have to donate?”